 If payment is by cash or cheque, the employee must be paid the wages at the workplace or at some other place agreed to in writing by the employee.

 If the wages are paid by direct deposit, the employee's account must be in his or her name.
 Nobody other than the employee can have access to the account unless the employee has authorized it.
 The branch or facility of the employee's financial institution must be within a reasonable distance from where the employee usually works, unless the employee agrees otherwise in writing.

-If an employee stops working, the employer must pay his or her outstanding wages, including vacation pay (plus any payments due to the employee because the employment has ended--see Termination of Employment and Severance Pay):
+If an employee’s employment ends, the employer must pay his or her outstanding wages, including vacation pay (plus any payments due to the employee because the employment has ended – see Termination of Employment and Severance Pay) no later than:

 whichever is later.